pinkkis/phaser-plugin-pasuuna/README.md

 ## Usage

+The plugin is a UMD module, exposed as Pasuuna.PasuunaPlugin on the window object.
+You can also import it in webpack or something instead.

 See the example in the `/docs` folder for a quick example on how to use it.

 * `#loadSongFromCache(key, autoplay)` - this takes a key string that is a Phaser cache key.
 Load mods as a binary in phaser's preloader, and pass the key to pasuuna.
 Start playback immediately if autoplay is true.
 Otherwise listen to the `songLoaded` event before calling `#play()`